reduxjs/reselect/README.md

 }
 ```

 When a `mapStateToProps` function that returns a factory function is passed to `connect`, the factory function is called each time the component is instantiated.
-This creates a new selector, so that each `TodoList` has its own copy of the selector.
-This means that having differing `listId` props across `TodoList` components won't now interfere with memoization.
+This creates a new selector, so that each `TodoList` componebt has its own copy of the selector.
+This means that having differing `listId` props across `TodoList` components won't interfere with memoization.

 ## API